Santokben Jadeja: Early life

-She was married to Sarman Munja Jadeja, a leader of Maher community, who was an ordinary mill worker at Maharana Mill, but became a gangster and don when he killed the local gangster Devu Vagher, who was hired by the mill owner to break the strike.
+She was married to Sarman Munja Jadeja, who was an ordinary mill worker at Maharana Mill, but became a gangster and don when he killed the local gangster Devu Vagher, who was hired by the mill owner to break the strike.

 Till 1986 Santokben was playing the role of a home maker and a mother.
 When under the influence of Pandurang Shastri of the Swadhyay movement her husband Sarman had bid farewell to arms and crime.
 But in December 1986, her husband was shot dead by Kala Keshav gang owing to old rivalry.
-This brought Santokben in to forefront, who decided to go back to old way of his spouse, to get even.
+This brought Santokben in to forefront, who decided to go back to old ways of her spouse, to get even.
 She hailed from Kutiyana town in Porbandar district.
 She was an MLA from 1990 to 1995 as a candidate of Janata Dal and was close to Chimanbhai Patel.

 Criminal activities

 She was alleged to be behind the murder of 14 people, who she believed were responsible for her husband's murder.
 She was arrested for giving shelter to the people, who raped two girls.

 In 2007, she came into the news again with the killing of Navghan Arsi, the son of Arsi Jadeja, the brother-in-law of Santokben.
 She was in the news in 2008 when her daughter-in-law was shot dead by her son Karan Jadeja.

 Police records reveal that in the late 80s and early 90s, her gang had about 525 criminal cases lodged against it at its peak.
 It was reported that her gang comprised 100 men, mainly from the Mer community.
 She was booked in numerous murder cases.
 She was named in 2005 in the murder of Keshu Odedara, a councilor with Porbandar municipality.

 Her period of operation started during the 1980s and lasted for about a decade, until she was made to relocate to Rajkot.